livetrails/targetjs/README.md

 ## 🚀 Why TargetJS?

 1. Unified State: One single state.
 Transitions are state too.
 1. Adaptive Transitions: Transitions can pause, resume, change speed, and respond to input.
-They can also be serialized and continue, for instance, after a page flip.
+1. Restorable UI: Capture the UI during a transition and later resume the complete state including the transition from the saved point.
 1. UI as Sequence: Code describes the UI story from top to bottom, just like the user experiences the interaction: "When this finishes, do that."
 1. Ultra-Compact: Minimal code, with no coordination variables.
 1. Zero Boilerplate Async: Targets handle waiting for nested asynchronous operations automatically.
-1. Animation by Default: High-performance animations are baked into the logic.
+1. Animation by Default: Turn value into high-performance animations simply by adding `steps`.

 ## ⚡ Quick Start (30 Seconds)